- Physical Examination

 A slit lamp focuses the height and width of a beam of light for a precise stereoscopic view of the eyelids, conjunctiva, cornea, anterior chamber, iris, lens, and anterior vitreous.
 With a handheld condensing lens, it can also be used for detailed examination of the retina and macula.
 It is especially useful for the following:

 Detecting cells (RBCs or WBCs) and flare (evidence of protein) in the anterior chamber

 Identifying scleral edema, which is seen as a bowing forward of the slit beam when it is focused beneath the conjunctiva and which is usually a sign of scleritis

-Tonometry (see Tonometry) and gonioscopy, which quantifies the iridocorneal angle and requires the use of a special lens, may be done.
+Tonometry and gonioscopy, which quantifies the iridocorneal angle and requires the use of a special lens, may be done.

-Visual fields may be impaired by lesions anywhere in the neural visual pathways from the optic nerves to the occipital lobes (see Types of Field Defects and see Figure: ).
+Visual fields may be impaired by lesions anywhere in the neural visual pathways from the optic nerves to the occipital lobes (see Types of Field Defects and see Figure: Higher visual pathways—lesion sites and corresponding visual field defects.).
 Glaucoma causes loss of peripheral vision.
 Fields can be assessed grossly by direct confrontation testing or by more precise, more detailed testing.

 In direct confrontation, patients maintain a fixed gaze at the examiner’s eye or nose.
 The examiner brings a small target (eg, a match or a finger) from the patients’ visual periphery into each of the 4 visual quadrants and asks patients to indicate when they first see the object.
 Slowly wiggling the small target helps patients separate and define it.
 Another method of direct confrontation visual field testing is to hold a number of fingers in each quadrant and ask patients how many they see.
 For both methods, each eye is tested separately.
 Abnormalities in target detection should prompt detailed testing with more precise instruments.